Home security is important all year round but the arrival of summer brings additional challenges. Our houses get warmer

 1. Even on a hot day, if the house is empty, close and lock all windows

 As the weather improves it may be tempting to leave a small upstairs window open for ventilation when you are out.
 However it has been proven that even the smallest window is no deterrent for the most determined of burglars.
-Even if your intruder alarm is on, a break in by this method could invalidate your home insurance.
+Even if your intruder alarm is on and you are on holiday to New Zealand or Saudi Arabia, a break in by this method could invalidate your home insurance.
 Also make sure that your windows and doors have good quality locks that are appropriate for their construction

 2. Lock the front and back doors when you are out in the garden